-I hope that you enjoy your quick jaunt through this site!
-If you enjoy anything in particular, or especially despise anything, please write me an email.
+I hope that you enjoy this site and my work!
+If you have any questions or feedback, or especially disagree with me, please write me an email!
 I love all forms of feedback.
 Even the angry tirades.

 Thanks again, and best wishes!